Nickostick/odin-landing-page/README.md

 # General Info

 This is The Odin Project's landing page project.
 In this project, we create a replica of a landing page's stle and layout.
-This website is about my dog, Tinkerbear.
+This website is about my cat, Toothless.

 This project's purposes are as follows: